SachinKurkute/movie-seat-layout/README.md

-# movie-seat-layout
+# Render layout for the Movie Or Flight (movie-seat-layout)

-Print seat layout for movie, flight  (jQuery plugin)
+Print seat layout for movie, flight and seat selection (jQuery plugin)